GreptimeTeam/docs/docs/v0.5/en/user-guide/query-data/sql.md

 Please refer to [GROUP BY](/reference/sql/group_by.md) for more information.

-## Aggregate data by time
+## Aggregate data by time window

-GreptimeDB supports [Range Query](/reference/sql/range.md) to aggregate data by time.
+GreptimeDB supports [Range Query](/reference/sql/range.md) to aggregate data by time window.

 Suppose we have the following data in the [`monitor` table](../table-management.md#create-table):